 - A health plan such as health insurance companies, HMOs, and company health plans

-- A health care clearinghouse who process nonstandard health information they receive from another entity into a standard
+- A health care clearinghouse which processes nonstandard health information it receives from another entity into a standard

 Business associates, such as partners, are third-parties that a covered entity can designate to perform certain functions or activities that involve the use of PHI on its behalf.
 Some examples include:

 - A third party administrator that assists a health insurer with claims processing